Hikakin: Production and output

-Early on in his career as a YouTuber, Hikakin said he did not hire any editors or outside assistants to help him produce videos, and "I did it for years without getting enough sleep."
-He uses the editing software Final Cut Pro.
+Hikakin uses Final Cut Pro to edit his videos, focusing on keeping them short and fast-paced.
+He usually works at home but sometimes films in a studio.
+Early in his YouTube career, Hikakin said he did not hire editors or outside assistants to help him produce videos, and worked for years without sufficient sleep.
 He now hires an editor for his videos and edits with a team.
-In a 2022 interview, he said, "Compared to when I was doing it alone, working with a team is hard because it requires different skills."
+In a 2022 interview, he said: "Compared to when I was doing it alone, working with a team is hard because it requires different skills."

-Hikakin frequently uploads videos, sometimes posting two or three a day in the early days.
-Between 2012 and 2015, he posted more than 800 long videos a year.
-As a result, videos titled "Fatigue Kin Collection", (疲労キン集) which were collections of strange statements made by him due to fatigue, began to spread on social media, and in a video from May 2024, he said, "Around this time, I was taken away in an ambulance once.
+In the early part of his career, Hikakin would somtimes post two or three videos a day.
+Between 2012 and 2015, he posted more than 800 long -form videos a year.
+Around 2018, he took six hours to edit a seven-minute video.
+As a result, videos titled "Fatigue Kin Collection", (疲労キン集) which were collections of strange statements he made due to fatigue, began to spread on social media, and in a video from May 2024, he said: "Around this time, I was taken away in an ambulance once.
 I was working without sleep, and once.
 I had some terrible hives all over my body, so I had to be taken away, around this time."
-In an interview, he spoke from his own experience, saying, "What you need to become popular on YouTube is frequency and consistency in posting."
+In an interview, he said: "What you need to become popular on YouTube is frequency and consistency in posting".

-In an interview with BuzzFeed Japan, he described being a YouTuber as "hard work", saying, "You come up with the material, perform it, edit it, upload it, and then think about the next day's material.
-You might think, 'I'm just filming at home with a small video camera,' but when you do that 365 days a year, especially for two or three years, it really starts to wear on you...I think being a YouTuber requires a lot of patience."
+In an interview with BuzzFeed Japan, Hikakin described being a YouTuber as "hard work", saying: "You come up with the material, perform it, edit it, upload it, and then think about the next day's material.
+You might think, 'I'm just filming at home with a small video camera,' but when you do that 365 days a year, especially for two or three years, it really starts to wear on you ...
+I think being a YouTuber requires a lot of patience."

-Other ventures

-Anyone is a video creator!
-Hikakin Box

-On August 3, 2019, "Anyone is a video creator!
-Hikakin Box" (誰でも動画クリエイター!
-Hikakin Box) a toy collaboration with Japanese toy maker Bandai, went on sale.
-This toy is a sound box toy.
-It contains many BGM, dialogue and sound effects that are used on his channel "HikakinTV".
-Words spoken into the voice change microphone are converted to "Hikakin Robot Voice".
-It can also play lines like "Hikakin TV Everyday" and "Bunbun Rock, Paper, Scissors", which are often used in his videos.

-Hikakin Premium

-Hikakin Premium (stylized in all caps) is an original brand established by Hikakin.
-The brand is managed by P2C Studio (a Uuum subsidiary) as a joint effort between Hikakin and Uuum Inc. As the first step in the establishment of the brand, they sell cup noodles and cup rice as well as T-shirts as commemorative products.

-Background

-It was ramen noodles that kept me going through my downhill years.
+Business interests

+On April 21, 2023, the day of his 34th birthday, Hikakin announced on his channel "HikakinTV" he would suspend all activities, including social media, for a week.
+The break was in preparation for the launch of Hikakin Premium.
+On April 27 of the same year, he announced the brand's launch.

+Misokin